 First, make sure you conduct background checks to ensure these administrators and privileged personnel are trustworthy.
 This way, you can partly ensure that a direct insider attack will not take place.
 Secondly, identify and implement security solutions such as Privileged Access Management (PAM) in place that help you secure not just the credentials of privileged accounts but also the access rights and privileges of these accounts.
 This is to ensure that the external hackers do not get access to your administrator account credentials and privileges, nor do the internal privileged users abuse their privilege rights.
 Thirdly, monitor the solution for its effectiveness and vulnerabilities (if any).

 Assess the agility and scalability of the solution to align with the changing dynamics of your infrastructure.
 The next step is to constantly stay updated on the new attack modes and ways, and latest trends in information security, i.e., stay up to date and educate yourself persistently.

 If needed, do not hesitate to undergo a technology refresh, and update your privileged access security with the latest technology.

 Lastly, repeat the above steps in a regular fashion – it is an ongoing process.
 Rest assured, you are two steps ahead in the game and are better equipped to protect your organization from privilege misuse.

 Can following the above steps completely make attackers shy away? – No. But these steps can help you be prepared, stay vigilant and remain ahead of the curve with the right approach and processes for protecting your assets from privilege misuse.

 How can Sectona help you protect against privilege misuse?

-We have a unique Privileged Access Management (PAM) solution that is capable of employing the detect and prevent strategy when it comes to privilege abuse with its unique technology and approach.
-Download and read our Spectra PAM Datasheet to know more about our approaches and value proposition.
+Sectona offers a unique Privileged Access Management (PAM) solution that can employ the detect and prevent strategy when it comes to privilege abuse.
+Download and read our Sectona PAM Datasheet to learn more about our approaches and value proposition.